 - 3D Printing / Additive Manufacturing Integrated Manufacturing

 Academics, engineers, designers, and managers are invited to lecture on their state-of-the-art developments and future prospects or display their products and offers as exhibitor.

 Any person who is involved in the value chain of creating / manufacturing a product using 3D Printing / Additive Manufacturing, from designer to engineer, from researcher to 3D printer manufacturer, from material manufacturer to software developer and from quality control to production.

-- anyone who sees potential in 3D Printing.
+- anyone who sees potential in 3D Printing of polymers.

 In parallel to this event, the following conference will take place on April 22, at the same location.